 Caldera ChroniclesCaldera Chronicles is a weekly article written by U.S. Geological Survey Yellowstone Volcano Observatory scientists and colleagues.

 Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
-This week's contribution is from Robert Smith, Distinguished Research Professor with the University of Utah and a founding member of the YVO consortium.
+This week's contribution is from Dan Dzurisin, geologist with the U.S. Geological Survey.

 More often than not, unforeseen outcomes are bad news.
 Requiring a complex password is intended to make your password more secure.
 And it is – unless you write it down because you can't remember it.
 A cyber-strong password scribbled on a scrap of paper under your keyboard is actually less secure than a simpler one tucked away in memory above your shoulders.
 Good intentions, bad outcome.

 Sometimes, though, unforeseen outcomes turn out to be just fine.
 That's the case for the Global Positioning System (GPS), one of the most effective techniques used to track ground deformation at Yellowstone.
 GPS was a fortunate afterthought born of a system designed to do something very different.